Ronald Ryan: Defence's case

 All the bullets in Ryan's M1 carbine rifle would be accounted for if Ryan cocked the rifle with the safety-catch on; this faulty operation (conceded by prison officer Lange, assistant prison governor Robert Duffy, and confirmed by ballistic experts at trial) would have caused an undischarged bullet to be ejected, spilling onto the floor of the guard tower.
 Opas established that for a person who was inexperienced in handling that type of rifle and its cocking lever, it would be easy to jam the rifle and any attempt to clear the jam would result in a live round being ejected.

 On the eighth day of the trial Ryan was sworn in and took the witness stand.
-Ryan denied firing a shot, denied the alleged verbal (unsigned) confessions said to have been made by him, and denied ever saying to anyone that he had shot a man.
+Ryan denied firing a shot, denied making any verbal confessions, and denied ever saying to anyone that he had shot a man.
 According to Ryan, they were after the reward money by making false allegations.
 "At no time did I fire a shot.
 My freedom was the only objective.
 The rifle was taken in the first instance so that it could not be used against me."

 After a trial in the Victorian Supreme Court lasting twelve sitting days Ryan was convicted of the murder of Hodson and sentenced to death by Justice John Starke, the mandatory sentence at that time.
 Asked if he had anything to say before sentencing Ryan stated "I still maintain my innocence.
 I will consult with my counsel with a view to appeal.
 That is all I have to say!"

 Walker was found not guilty of murder, but guilty of manslaughter and sentenced to 12 years imprisonment.
 He was also found guilty of manslaughter for the death of Arthur Henderson and received an 12-year sentence.
 Walker was paroled in 1984.
 He died on 5 March 2022, at the age of 80.